grannycart/by-sound-alone_source/full-draft-manuscript/2_Chapter.md

 "They're diving."
 Percy told Hemi.
 "Chips!
 They went down.
 With our motors off, you should still be able to follow them on sonar.
 Track 'em, and let me know what the fuck they're doing."

-"Ay fuck."
+"Aye fuck."
 Chips called back up from sonar.

 Percy let the periscope sink down to its recess.